‘Kimye’ is no more: Kardashian files to divorce West

-LOS ANGELES (AP) — “Kimye” is kaput.
+LOS ANGELES (AP) — “Kimye” is kaput

-Kim Kardashian West filed for divorce from Kanye West in Los Angeles Superior Court on Friday after 6 1/2 years of marriage, court records show.

 Kim Kardashian West filed for divorce from Kanye West Friday after 6 1/2 years of marriage, court records show.
 The move brings an impending end to one of the most followed celebrity unions of the 21st century — the marriage of a reality TV superstar and a hip-hop and fashion phenomenon with four kids, a vast fortune to split and even more fame.